LispEngineer/EthernetRepeater/README.md

   * Register 20.15 is used to block carrier extension in GMII (Sec 2.2.3.2)
   * Says to refer to the White Paper "TRR Byte Stuffing and MACs"

-* If we get RX_ERR (RX_ER, RXERR), what do we do with the data in that byte/nibble?
+* If we get RX_ERR (RX_ER, RXERR) with RX_DV, what do we do with the data in that byte/nibble?
-  * For now, I am just ignoring it
+  * For now, I am just ignoring it (not adding it to receive buffer)

 ## Known Bugs